 The Contracting Coachcast

 Booth offers advice on starting a project on the right foot by not only providing tips on drafting estimates, accounting, and planning but also having the right mindset and not beating yourself over missteps.
-Booth's coaching and advice at times is not only valuable to contractors but also any business owner.

-This podcast is hosted by construction manager and consultant Brittanie Campbell-Turner, bringing insights on how to revolutionize the construction industry.
+The Constructrr is hosted by construction manager and consultant Brittanie Campbell-Turner, bringing insights on how to revolutionize the construction industry.
 The Construction project manager and business consultant Campbell-Turner interviews construction company owners and managers to highlight their accomplishments and business practices.
 Much of the content is focused on the companies' core values, company culture and how they use them to achieve their goals and vision.
 The podcast also examines the state of the industry, the latest trends and the positive impacts made by guests and their companies.

 The Lien Zone